Market penetration

+The Ansoff matrix compares market penetration, product development, market development and diversification.

 Market penetration refers to the successful selling of a good or service in a specific market.
 It involves using tactics that increase the growth of an existing product in an existing market.
 It is measured by the amount of sales volume of an existing good or service compared to the total target market for that product or service.
 Market penetration is the key for a business growth strategy stemming from the Ansoff Matrix (Richardson, M., & Evans, C. (2007).
 H. Igor Ansoff first devised and published the Ansoff Matrix in the Harvard Business Review in 1957, within an article titled "Strategies for Diversification".
 The grid/matrix is utilized across businesses to help evaluate and determine the next stages the company must take in order to grow and the risks associated with the chosen strategy.
 With numerous options available, this matrix helps narrow down the best fit for an organization.

 This strategy involves selling current products or services to the existing market in order to obtain a higher market share.
 This could involve persuading current customers to buy more and new customers to start buying or even converting customers from their competitors.
 This could be implemented using methods such as competitive pricing, increasing marketing communications, or utilizing reward systems such as loyalty points/discounts.
 New strategies involve utilizing pathways and finding new ways to improve profits and increase sales and productivity in order to stay competitive.